Yucatán Channel: Currents

-The Yucatán Channel separates Cuba from the Yucatan Peninsula of Mexico and links the Caribbean Sea with the Gulf of Mexico.
+The Yucatán Channel separates Cuba from the Yucatán Peninsula of Mexico and links the Caribbean Sea with the Gulf of Mexico.
 The strait is 217 km across between Cape Catoche in Mexico and Cape San Antonio in Cuba.
 It has a maximum depth near the Cuban coast of 2,779 m.
 Water flows through the Caribbean Sea from east to west.
 This flow consists of 5 Sv of water from the North Equatorial Current flowing through the Windward Passage and 12 Sv of water from the South Equatorial Current which flows along the coast of Brazil.
 The total flow is about 17 Sv at a temperature of at least 17 C. When this water flows past the Yucatán Peninsula it becomes the Yucatán Current.
 This current provides most of the inflow of water into the Gulf of Mexico as the amount of water entering by the Straits of Florida is small and intermittent.
 The Yucatán Current flows strongly on the western side of the channel while the Cuban Countercurrent flows in the opposite direction on the easterly side of the channel.
 Underneath the Yucatán Current there is a southward-flowing Yucatán Undercurrent which takes water away from the Gulf of Mexico.